Crystalline color superconductors: Astrophysics

-A generic feature of these solutions is the existence of a maximum mass for any equation of state; as the central density is increased beyond the value corresponding to the maximum mass, the star becomes unstable towards collapse to a black hole.
+Given the EoS, the spherically symmetric solutions of Einstein's equations for nonrotating self-gravitating fluids are obtained by the TOV equations.
+For simplicity we only discuss the two nonrotating configurations corresponding to the Model A and Nuclear; see~\cite{Ippolito:2007hn} for different models including rotation.
+A generic feature of the TOV solutions is the existence of a maximum mass for any EoS; as the central density is increased beyond the value corresponding to the maximum mass, the star becomes unstable towards collapse to a black hole.
 One criterion for the stability of a sequence of configurations is the requirement that $dM/d\rho_c >0$, meaning that the mass of the star should be an increasing function of the central density.
 At the point of instability the fundamental (pulsation) modes become unstable.
 If stability is regained at higher central densities, the modes by which the stars become unstable towards the eventual collapse belong to higher-order harmonics.